-Many network newbies may be confused by the combo port since the combo interfaces look similar to common Ethernet ports.
-So what is network combo port?
+The switch combo ports may have confused many network newbies since the combo interfaces look similar to Ethernet ports.
+So what is network switch combo port?
 How to differentiate the combo ports from Ethernet ports on an Ethernet switch?
 How to use combo SFP port?
-Here, we will make a comprehensive introduction of the combo port and answer all the questions.
+We will make a comprehensive introduction of the combo port and answer all the questions.

 A combo port, also known as optoelectronic multiplexing interface, is the photoelectric composite port (panel) with two kinds of Ethernet interfaces (RJ45 port and SFP port) on an Ethernet switch.
 In other words, it is a compound port that can support two different physical layers and share the same switch fabric and port number.
 They're tied to the same switch fabric.
 However, the two different ports can not be used simultaneously.
 That is to say, when RJ45 port is activated, the SFP port is automatically disabled and vice versa.
 Usually, the RJ45 port is connected by the twisted pairs while the SFP port needs copper or optical modules and patch cables.